4 Steps for Dealing With Self-Centered People

 How important is this person in your life?
 And how important is it that you feed into their self-centered demands?
 If, for instance, Janice stopped catering to Amanda, would she end up being left out of social gatherings?
 If so, how much would she really mind?
 On the other hand, how upsetting was she finding it to be in these activities, feeling that her so-called good friend was leaving her out?

 For James, the present damage was already apparent.
 Colleagues were unhappy with him, and he was not getting credit for the work he had been doing.
 Despite the fact that Thomas made him feel special, Thomas was not adding value to James’ career.

 2. Consider your options.

 Do you want to break away completely from the person?
 Do you want to continue to have a relationship?
 Is it possible?
 And are you worried about being rude?
 Or about their anger at you if you stop dancing to their tune?
-Social scientists tell us that these worries are related to social anxieties.
-But what will really happen if you stand up to someone who has been stepping on your toes?
+What will really happen if you stand up to someone who has been stepping on your toes?
 They may indeed get angry.
 They may see you as rude.
 But if you have done nothing more than take care of yourself, you don’t have to take their behavior to heart.
 You don’t have to respond in kind, either.
 I love this quote from J.K.
 Rowling:

 "'Professor, why couldn't we just Apparate directly into your old colleague's house?'
 'Because it would be quite as rude as kicking down the front door,' said Dumbledore.
 'Courtesy dictates that we offer fellow wizards the opportunity of denying us entry.'” —Harry Potter and the Half-Blood Prince

-Your friend or colleague has the right to be angry at you for not following them anymore; but you have the right to deny them entry into your soul, as well.
+Your friend or colleague has the right to be angry at you for not following them anymore; but you have the right to deny them entry as well.